oliverschwendener/ueli/README.md

 ### Search

-* Start typing a program name
+* Start typing a program name or windows setting
 * Use arrow keys to scroll up and down
 * Press `Enter` to open the selected program